 What exactly is the official expiration date for the iBT?
 How long are the scores good for?
 Let’s find out.

 When Will Your Score Expire?

-According to the Educational Testing Service (ETS), the main body administering the TOEFL iBT – scores expire after two years, after the test date.
-[REPHRASE TO: “scores expire two years after the test date.”]
+According to the Educational Testing Service (ETS), the main body administering the TOEFL iBT – scores expire two years after the test date.
 For example, if you appeared for the test on Jan 1, 2017, your score will expire on Jan 1, 2019.

 What Happens After Scores Expire?

 Universities do not accept expired scores because they are no longer valid.
 After your score expires, you will not be able to send it to universities.

 Before applying to any university, be sure to check the validity of your TOEFL score.

 You will have no option but to retake the test to send a valid score to universities.